Azerbaijani cuisine: Breads

-Different types of bread are baked in Azerbaijan: flat, rolling, flatbread, lavash, sengek, xamrali, thick, thin, crepes, cakes, and tandoor bread.
+Different types of bread are baked in Azerbaijan: lavash and tandoor bread.
 In the Middle Ages, tandoor ovens were one of the common facilities of the population who lived in Old City (Icheri Sheher).
 This has been discovered during the archaeological excavations in different areas of Old City.

 During the meeting held in Ethiopia, the UNESCO Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage decided to include lavash in the Representative List of the Intangible Cultural Heritage of the organization.

 Non-alcoholic beverages

-Black tea is Azerbaijan's national drink.
+Black tea is a popular drink in Azerbaijan.
 Azerbaijani people usually prefer tea made in a samovar.
+Jam (murabba) is often added to the tea as a sweetener.

 Ayran is a cold yogurt beverage mixed with salt.

-An Azerbaijani sherbet (şərbət) is a sweet cold drink made of fruit juice mixed or boiled with sugar, often perfumed with rose water.
+A sherbet (şərbət) is a sweet cold drink made of fruit juice mixed or boiled with sugar, often perfumed with rose water.
 Sherbets (not to be confused with sorbet ices) are of Iranian origin and they may differ greatly in consistency, from very thick and jam-like (as in Tajik cuisine) to very light and liquid, as in Azerbaijan.
-Sherbets are typically prepared in the following natural flavors:
+Sherbets are typically prepared with either lemon, pomegranate, strawberry, cherry, apricot, or mint.